kiselev-dv/gazetteer/Gazetteer/README.md

 gazetteer
 =========

-Takes osm file and create json/csv output for every feature with crossreferences.
+Takes OSM file and creates JSON/CSV output for every feature with crossreferences.

 With next goals in mind:
-* Easy to deploy (keep number of external dependencyes as low as possible)
+* Easy to deploy (keep number of external dependencies as low as possible)
-* Memory friendly (most parts can be easily rewrited, to use file indexes and save ram)
+* Memory friendly (most parts can be easily rewritten, to use file indices and to save RAM)
-* Clusterization friendly (build whole process as a number of tasks, which can be performed in multi-thread/multi-node environment)
+* Clusterization friendly (build the whole process as a number of tasks, which can be performed in multi-thread/multi-node environment)

 Use latest release
 ------------------